Alireza-LA/frontend-lab/README.md

 # 🧪 Frontend Lab

-A collection of my **Frontend Mentor** solutions — where I turn beautiful designs into clean, responsive, and accessible web interfaces.
+A collection of my **Frontend Mentor** solutions — turning designs into clean, responsive, and accessible web interfaces.
 Each project lives in its own folder and includes the original challenge, my solution, and notes on what I learned.

 ---